Hiranmayee-05/OPEN-LIBRARY-project-/README.md

 HORROR IS A GENRE WRITTEN WITH AN INTENTION OF FRIGHTENING READERS & EVOKING FEELINGS OF DREAD ,SHOCK & DISGUST.THE USER CAN CHECK THE BOOKS AVAILABLE THEI RATINGS AND PRICE AND ACCORDINGLY ORDER.
 ONE CAN FIND SEVERAL BOOKS HERE AND CHOOSE ONE/MORE ACCORDING TO THEIR REQUIREMENTS.
 POETRY IS A GENRE THAT CONVEYS A THOUGHT, DESCRIBES A SCENE OR TELLS A STORY IN A LYRICAL ARRANGEMENT OF WORDS.
 THE USER CAN CHECK THE BOOKS AVAILABLE THEI RATINGS AND PRICE AND ACCORDINGLY ORDER.
 ONE CAN FIND SEVERAL BOOKS HERE AND CHOOSE ONE/MORE ACCORDING TO THEIR REQUIREMENTS.

+## Genres

+The online book store website offers a wide range of genres for book enthusiasts.
+Here are the genres available:

+- Horror
+- Romance
+- Poetry
+- Thriller
+- Drama
+- Fiction

+Each genre contains a diverse collection of books to cater to different interests and preferences.

+## Contributing

+We welcome contributions to improve the online book store website.
+If you would like to contribute, you can contribute..

+## Contact

+If you have any questions, feedback, or issues, please contact us at [hiranmayee@example.com](mailto:hiranmayee@example.com).